philbishop/virtual-nvr/README.md

 NOTE: The software has only been tested on Ubuntu 22.04

 ### Network Requirements
-Make sure your Raspberry Pi is connected to the same network as your IP cameras.
+Make sure your computer tgis software is installed on is connected to the same network as your IP cameras.

 ### Raspberry Pi Install and Run